chulminy/AE_ENVE_GEOE_121/README.md

 **This course is supported by a full-time WEEF TA.
 If you have any questions, please visit the WEEF TA office for assistance, or you may also post queries on the LEARN discussion board.**

 **Quiz:** Our teaching team will throughly review your answer.
 TAs will use software to detect any plagiarism in your scripts.
 It's important to understand that attempting to deceive the TAs or the instructor is futile.
-Even if you successfully solve all problems on the MATLAB Grader, **your quiz will be graded zero if found to be plagiaristic.** This applies equally to those who copy and those who allow their work to be copied, with both parties facing potential reporting to the Engineering Undergraduate Associate Dean (AD) for academic offenses.
+Even if you successfully solve all problems on the MATLAB Grader, **your quiz (both written and grader) will be graded zero if found to be plagiaristic.** This applies equally to those who copy and those who allow their work to be copied, with both parties facing potential reporting to the Engineering Undergraduate Associate Dean (AD) for academic offenses.

 **Attendance:** It has been observed that some students share links to allow absent peers to participate in Kahoot sessions remotely.
 This is a serious offense.
 Detected violations will result in a loss of all attendance marks, irrespective of past presence.
 Violations will result in a loss of 15 marks and be reported to AD.
 Repeated offenses may result in further disciplinary action from the AD.
 Please act with integrity to avoid regrets.